xI-Mx-Ix/Velthoric-Docs/docs/07-raycasting-against-the-world.md

 ### `PhysicsHitInfo`

-If the ray hits an XBullet physics object, you'll get this object.
+If the ray hits an Vortex Bullet physics object, you'll get this object.
 It contains:
 *   `getBodyId()`: The unique physics ID of the body that was hit.
 You can use this to find the `IPhysicsObject`.
 *   `getHitFraction()`: A value from 0.0 to 1.0 representing how far along the ray the hit occurred.
 *   `getHitNormal()`: The surface normal (a vector pointing directly away from the surface) at the point of impact.